arbor-sim/arbor/doc/py_recipe.rst

     - passive conductance 0.0003 S⋅m⁻² and
     - passive potential -54.3 mV

- .. class:: segment_location(segment, position)
+ .. class:: segment_location( segment, position )

-    Sets the location to a cell-local segment and a position.
+    Set the location to a cell-local segment and a position.

         .. attribute:: segment

-            Segment as cell-local index.
+            The segment as cell-local index.

         .. attribute:: position

-            Position between 0 and 1.
+            The position between 0 and 1.

 .. class:: mccell

-        .. function:: add_synapse(location)
+        .. function:: add_synapse( location )

             Add an exponential synapse at segment location.

-        .. function:: add_stimulus(location, t0, duration, weight)
+        .. function:: add_stimulus( location, t0, duration, weight )

-            Add a stimulus to the cell at a specific location, start time t0 (in ms), duration (in ms) with weight (in nA).
+            Add a stimulus to the cell at a specific location, start time t0 (ms), duration (ms) with weight (nA).

-        .. function:: add_detector(location, threshold)
+        .. function:: add_detector( location, threshold )

-            Add a detector to the cell at a specific location and threshold (in mV).
+            Add a detector to the cell at a specific location and threshold (mV).

 An example of a recipe construction of a ring network of multicompartmental cells reads as follows: